theobald-software/theobald-software.github.io/content/_en/board-connector/server/ports.md

 *BCAPIServer.exe* | 8098 | port can not be changed, no encryption

 The server processes use different ports for communication.
-- The web server accepts extraction calls from the BOARD server via HTTP(S).
+- The web server accepts extraction calls from the Board server via HTTP(S).
 - The configuration server communicates with the BOARD Connector Designer.
-- The API Server makes the extractions' metadata available to the BOARD server's data reader.
+- The API Server makes the extractions' metadata available to the Board server's data reader.

 {: .box-warning }
 **Warning!
 Changing the default ports**<br>